Vietnamese New Year: Dates, Animals, Food, and Traditions

 Family Reunion - Photo: @foodphambam/ Instagram

-Modern days more often than not see millions of immigrants leaving their hometown in search of better employment prospects in metropolitan cities, either in Vietnam or overseas.
-No matter how challenging their past year has been, they will always try their best to make it home, preferably 3-4 days before the New Year kicks in so that they can share the load of preparation.
+Modern days often see millions of immigrants leaving their hometowns in search of better employment prospects in major cities, either in Vietnam or overseas.
+No matter how challenging their past year has been, they will always try their best to make it home, ideally 3-4 days before the New Year kicks in to share the load of preparation.

 Ancestors' Graves Visit

-Similar to the way the living attire themselves in new garments, the act of diligently cleaning and tending to the graves of forebears is believed to bestow upon the ancestors a timely sartorial enhancement for the new year.
+Similar to the way the living attire themselves in new garments, the act of diligently cleaning and caring for the graves of forebears is believed to bestow upon the ancestors a timely sartorial enhancement for the new year.
 This practice serves as a symbolic bridge, spanning the generational gap despite the lifetime distance.

 Photo: @cate_anhdiep/ Instagram